MyHub.ai on the ATmosphere

 Cards are made to be shared, and Hubs - as their name implies - are designed to be connected.
 But why limit this to Hubs?

 The toolkit I want to create will enable users to create a wide variety of ATmosphere-connected sites, not just Hubs.
-As set out in those January 2023 manifesto posts, that means connecting Hubs in three different ways:
+As set out in those January 2023 manifesto posts, that means connecting these sites in three different ways:

-• connect a Hub to its Editor's thinking and writing tool
+• connect each site to its Editor's thinking and writing tool

-• connect Hubs (and their Editors, and their thinking tools) to each other and other ATmosphere apps to create social communities on the ATmosphere
+• connect all sites (and their Editors, and their thinking tools) to each other and other ATmosphere apps

-Goal: offer seamless interconnection between each Editors' private library of notes and their public Hub, ready for the ATmosphere.
+Goal: offer seamless interconnection between each Editors' private library of notes and their public site.

-• create and publish their own Hub on their own domain and PDS
+• create and publish their own site on their own domain, with content stored on their own PDS

 • monetise their content, as set out in "Business models"